pietmacom/scanservice/README.md

 - scanbd initiates the processing script upon detection of a button press on the scanner

 Processing
-- scans are processed by scripts in /script (OCR, drop empty pages, color correction, PDF creation)
+- scans are processed by scripts in /script (drop empty pages, color correction, OCR, PDF creation)
 - unprocessed scans (/dest/scan.\*) and done documents (/dest/*.pdf) are saved in /dest
 - unprocessed scans (/dest/scan.\*) are resumed on every start from /dest